Denied? Again? Maybe it’s Your Business Phone Number and Email Address

 A cell or home phone number as your main business line could get you flagged as an un-established entity.
 Do not give a personal cell phone or residential phone as your business phone number.

-With your brand new phone number in hand, what’s the next step?
-You need to get it listed with 411.
-This is your business telephone number and also your business’s fax number.
+With your brand new phone number in hand, what is the next step?
+You need to get a listing with 411.
+This is your business telephone number.
 Why do you need these?
 It is because that kind of listing instantly builds and demonstrates business credibility.
 This is along with a professional website and a physical business address, plus any necessary licensure.

 First, you will need to set up a website.
-Don’t worry; these go hand in hand.
+Not to worry; these go hand in hand.

 Credit providers will research your company on the internet.
 It is in your best interests if they learned everything directly from your company website.
 This is a lot better than if they learn it from a competitor or from Yelp or any other ratings site.
 While you do need a presence on Yelp, it should not be your only web presence.

-Not having a company website will severely hurt your small business’s chances of getting business credit.
-By using places like TemplateMonster.com and Upwork.com, you can get a site up cheaply and quickly, and it will look decent, from the very beginning.
+Not having a company website can severely hurt your small business’s chances of getting business credit or loans.
+By using places like TemplateMonster.com and Upwork.com, you can get a site up cheaply and quickly.
+And it will look decent, from the very beginning.

-You will eventually want someone to design your site, particularly if you are not artistically inclined or you aren’t too savvy with this, or you just don’t have the time.
+You will eventually want someone to design your site, particularly if you are not artistically inclined or you are not too savvy with this, or you just do not have the time.
 But for your business as you are getting up to speed, having a business website which looks good will go a long way.